ruchisahota/gaia/doc/README.md

 ## Namespace

-Most of the resources in Aporeto live in a namespace.
+Most of the resources in Segment Console live in a namespace.
 When you issue a command, in addition to your JWT, you must pass the `X-Namespace` HTTP header.
 This will tell the system which namespace the request is targeting and what API authorizations to apply.